Skip to content

 Python

 Names of channels to remove from the data.
-This can be useful, for example, if you have added a new bipolar channel via eeg_bipolar_channels and now wish to remove the anode, cathode, or both.
+This can be useful, for example, if you have added a new bipolar channel via eeg_bipolar_channels and now wish to remove the anode, cathode, or both; or if your selected EEG template montage doesn't contain coordinates for some channels.

 Example